-- 6.1 It is the responsibility of each Head of Service to manage and direct resources to achieve the objectives of the budget.
+- 6.1 It is the responsibility of each Director to manage and direct resources to achieve the objectives of the budget.
 This involves the monitoring of expenditure and income and the regular review of performance.
-Where budgets are delegated to Budget Managers they are charged with the same responsibility. - 6.2 Once approved by the Council, the revenue budget will give authority for expenditure to be incurred in the appropriate year unless: - (a) It would cause the appropriate budget head to be overspent, - (b) It is a long-term financing agreement that will have implications for government capital controls in which case the Chief Finance Officer must be consulted. - (c) It is a contingency sum requiring the approval of the relevant committee before expenditure is incurred. - 6.3 The Chief Finance Officer is responsible for providing appropriate financial information to enable budgets to be monitored effectively. - 6.4 The Chief Finance Officer must report to all Members on the overall budget position on a regular basis.
+Where budgets are delegated to Budget Managers they are charged with the same responsibility. - Once approved by the Council, the revenue budget will give authority for expenditure to be incurred in the appropriate year unless: - (a) It would cause the appropriate budget head to be overspent, - (b) It is a long-term financing agreement that will have implications for government capital controls in which case the Director of Finance and Resources must be consulted. - (c) It is a contingency sum requiring the approval of the relevant committee before expenditure is incurred. - 6.3 The Director of Finance and Resources is responsible for providing appropriate financial information to enable budgets to be monitored effectively. - 6.4 The Director of Finance and Resources must report to all Members on the overall budget position on a regular basis.